 The same Act of William III said that because counterfeit names, and also the names of the best known London makers, had been put onto bad watches in England, anyone making or causing to be made a watch should put on it their own name and place of abode, and made it an offence to put on any other name.

-The balance staff arbor is pivoted in a bridge rather than a cock.
+The balance staff top bearing is in a bridge rather than a cock.
 The bridge is secured to the top plate with two screws, rather than the cantilevered balance cock with a single securing screw that was more usually used by English makers.
 The shape of the balance bridge of this movement looks like an ébauche made by Japy of Beaucourt in France, near to the Swiss border.
-In the eighteenth century Japy set up a factory to mass produce movements for clocks and watches and supplied these to to Swiss finishers to be made into watches.
-The balance bridge was used occasionally by English makers but English work is finer than this.
+In the eighteenth century Japy set up a factory to mass produce movements for clocks and watches and supplied these to Swiss finishers to be made into watches.

-The balance staff of the watch in the pictures is pivoted in a plain bearing in the bridge.
-Sometimes these movements have a steel plate to take the end thrust of the balance staff, although this one doesn't.
+The balance bearing in the bridge is a plain hole without an end piece.
+Sometimes these movements have a steel plate for the end piece to take the end thrust of the balance staff, although this one doesn't.
 An English watch would usually have a jewel bearing and diamond end stone for the balance staff.
 The use of jewels by English watchmakers during the eighteenth century was one of the areas where they were ahead of continental makers, for more details about this see my section watchmovement jewels.

 The hallmarks in the case are genuine London Assay Office marks.
 The lion passant is correct for sterling silver and the leopard's head is a design that was introduced in 1756.
 The date letter is the "black letter capital N" of 1768 to 1769.
 The sponsor's mark "HT" is not recorded in most reference books because the London Assay Office Register of 1739 to 1758 when this mark must have been entered is missing.
 The consensus of opinion seems to be that it is probably the mark of Henry Cleaver Taylor, free of the clockmaker's company in 1746, although it might possibly be Henry Teague.